Hlupi/pizza-configurator/README.md

 ## To run:
 - clone/download the repo
-- `yarn install` to add the dependencies
+- `npm install` to add the dependencies
-- `yarn start` to start the app
+- `npm start` to start the app